happypeter/happypeter.github.com/index.markdown

 Hi there, I am Peter Wang, an [Open Source][oss] enthusiast.
 This site is dedicated to providing information about [me](resume.html) and [what I do](/work).

-I am building another site <http://happypeter.org> to help people learn Linux basics.
+I am building another site <http://happycasts.net> to help people learn Linux skills.

 [oss]:http://en.wikipedia.org/wiki/Open_source